 Understanding PH and how it affects your oral health is another important factor in knowing when to brush after eating.
 Simply put, PH is the measure of how acidic your mouth is.
 The lower the PH, the more acidic your mouth is.

 At rest, the PH in your mouth should be about 6.5.
 When you eat or drink acidic or sugary foods, like orange juice, the PH goes down.
 When you consume things like milk, the PH goes up.
 Once the PH falls below 5.5, the teeth begin to lose minerals in the enamel and are more prone to cavities.

 Whenever we eat, we lose some of these minerals.
 This process is called de-mineralization.
 During this time, the teeth are most vulnerable because the enamel is softer than usual.
 After about 20 to 30 minutes, saliva helps these minerals return in a process called re-mineralization.
 If you brush before this process can complete, you could be brushing away enamel and lose even more minerals that protect your teeth.

 Tips for brushing after eating

 Don’t have 20-30 to wait to brush your teeth after eating?
 Carry a portable waterpik in your purse or backpack.
 Use a mouth rinse shortly after eating to wash away any leftover food debris safely from your mouth.
 When it is time to brush, be sure to use a fluoride toothpaste.
 Doing so makes de-mineralization start at about a 4.5 PH level instead of 5.5 and start re-mineralization sooner.

-Whether you’re in braces or clear aligners, it is important to maintain a healthy smile in between orthodontic visits.
+Whether you’re in braces or clear aligners, such as Invisalign, it is important to maintain a healthy smile in between orthodontic visits.
 Knowing when to brush and what products to use is a vital part of the success of your treatment plan.
 For questions about taking care of your teeth during orthodontic treatment, don’t hesitate to contact our office.
 We’re always happy to help.
 Happy brushing!